blogc-pagination - blogc's pagination support

 source files provided to blogc(1).
 The files are sorted in descending order

-, that will result in the files sorted in
+and combined with FILTER_REVERSE, that will result in the files sorted in

 ascending order.
 All the other filters will get the files already sorted.